 There may be various reasons why you want to stop an IVA.
-If you have made the decision to do so it is certainly possible.
-However it is important that you are aware of the implications.
+It is possible to do so if you wish but you need to be aware of the implications.

 Why would you want to stop an IVA?

 There are a number of reasons why you might want to stop your IVA.
-You may feel you choose the wrong debt solution.
+You may simply feel you picked the wrong debt solution.
 Having had time to reflect perhaps you believe an alternative might be more suitable.

 Stopping your IVA if you are a Home Owner

-Once they are informed that your IVA has failed they are much more likely to simply restart traditional debt collection activities against you.
+As such if you stop the Arrangement they are much more likely to simply reinstate traditional debt collection activities against you.
 These could include employing debt collectors or applying for a CCJ.

 If one of your creditors is HMRC they are likely to try and make you bankrupt if your IVA fails.
 Do not allow your Arrangement to fail without getting advice if you owe money to HMRC.